nixworks/public/news/2008/12/27/gazaaisrael-conflict-p-israel-launches-operation-cast-lead-against-hamas-in-the-gaza-strip-killing-at-least-271-people-and-wounding-at.md

 ### Related:

 1. [A Palestinian woman is killed and another person is injured in the Gaza Strip by tank fire from Israel.
-Israel said it responded to mortar rounds and the discovery of another tunnel by Hamas. ](/news/2016/05/5/a-palestinian-woman-is-killed-and-another-person-is-injured-in-the-gaza-strip-by-tank-fire-from-israel-israel-said-it-responded-to-mortar-r.md) _Context: Gaza Strip, Gaza–Israel conflict, Hamas, Israel_
+Israel said it responded to mortar rounds and the discovery of another tunnel by Hamas. ](/news/2016/05/5/a-palestinian-woman-is-killed-and-another-person-is-injured-in-the-gaza-strip-by-tank-fire-from-israel-israel-said-it-responded-to-mortar-r.md) _Context: Gaza Strip, Gaza-Israel conflict, Hamas, Israel_
 2. [ Israel and Hamas ignore the United Nations Security Council's call for a ceasefire in the conflict in the Gaza Strip. ](/news/2009/01/9/israel-and-hamas-ignore-the-united-nations-security-council-s-call-for-a-ceasefire-in-the-conflict-in-the-gaza-strip.md) _Context: Gaza Strip, Hamas, Israel, fire_
 3. [ Israel and Hamas resume hostilities after a three-hour respite to allow humanitarian aid to reach Gaza. ](/news/2009/01/7/israel-and-hamas-resume-hostilities-after-a-three-hour-respite-to-allow-humanitarian-aid-to-reach-gaza.md) _Context: Gaza Strip, Hamas, Israel, fire_
 4. [ Hamas accuses rival faction Fatah of spying for Israel during the recent conflict in the Gaza Strip. ](/news/2009/01/23/hamas-accuses-rival-faction-fatah-of-spying-for-israel-during-the-recent-conflict-in-the-gaza-strip.md) _Context: Gaza Strip, Hamas, Israel, fire_